Chernivtsi

 Chernivtsi (Чернівці, /uk/; Cernăuți, /ro/; see also other names) is a city in southwestern Ukraine on the upper course of the Prut River.
 Formerly the capital of the historic region of Bukovina, which is now divided between Romania and Ukraine, Chernivtsi serves as the administrative center for the Chernivtsi urban hromada, the Chernivtsi Raion, and the oblast itself.
 The Chernivtsi population is and the latest census in 2001 was 240,600.

-The first document that refers to this city dates back to 1408, when Chernivtsi was a town in the region of Moldavia, formerly as a defensive fortification, and became the center of Bukovina in 1488.
-In 1538, Chernivtsi was under the control of the Principality of Moldavia under Polish suzerainty, later under Ottoman Empire suzerainty, and the Moldavian control lasted for two centuries until 1774, when Austria took control of Bukovina in the aftermath of the Russo-Turkish War.
-Chernivtsi (known at that time as Czernowitz) became the center of the Galicia's Bukovina District until 1848, later becoming the Duchy of Bukovina until 1918.
+The first document that refers to this city dates back to 1408, when Chernivtsi was a town in the region of Moldavia.
+Initially a defensive fortification, it became the center of Bukovina in 1488.
+In 1538, the Principality of Moldavia came under Polish suzerainty.
+Later it came under the rule of Ottoman Empire, formally remaining under Moldavian control until 1774, when Austria took control of Bukovina in the aftermath of the Russo-Turkish War.
+Until 1848 Chernivtsi (known at that time as Czernowitz) was the center of Galicia's Bukovina District, and afterwards served as the capital of the Duchy of Bukovina.
 In the aftermath of World War I, Romania united with Bukovina in 1918, which led to the city regaining its Romanian name of Cernăuți; this lasted until the Soviets occupied Bessarabia and Northern Bukovina.
 Chernivtsi was under the control of the Soviet Union from 1940 to 1941, after which Romania recovered the city, and then again from 1944 until the dissolution of the Soviet Union, after which it became part of independent Ukraine.

 Chernivtsi is viewed as one of Western Ukraine's main cultural centers.
 The city is also considered one of Ukraine's important educational and architectural sites.
 Historically a cosmopolitan community, Chernivtsi was once dubbed "Little Vienna" and "Jerusalem upon the Prut".
 The city is a major regional rail and road transportation hub, also housing an international airport.

-Names
+Names and etymology

+Late medieval accounts refer to what was then a Galicia–Volhynian fortress-city as Chern, or "the black city"; it is said to owe its name to the black color of the city walls, built from dark oak layered with local black-colored soil.